jzillmann/pdf-to-markdown/examples/dict.md

 perfect matching M in H, taking d as weight function.
 For each edge uu′ in M we can determine a path Pu,u′ in G of length d(u,u′).
 It can be shown that any two different such paths do not have any edge in common (assuming that each edge has positive length) — see Exercise 5.13.
-Let Ẽ be the set of edges occurring in the Pu,u′ (uu′ ∈ M).
-Then there exists a tour T so that each edge e ∈ E \Ẽ is traversed exactly once and each edge e ∈ Ẽ is traversed exactly twice.
+Let E ̃ be the set of edges occurring in the Pu,u′ (uu′ ∈ M).
+Then there exists a tour T so that each edge e ∈ E \E ̃ is traversed exactly once and each edge e ∈ E ̃ is traversed exactly twice.
 This tour T is a shortest ‘Chinese postman tour’ (Exercise 5.14).
 ```

 ```
 Application 5.6: Christofides’ approximative algorithm for the traveling sales- man problem.
 Christofides [1976] designed the following algorithm to find a short travel-